bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 [ The LAVE block. ]
 This block is recognized by the presence of less-than-sign followed by at least one space at the first line.
-Each additional line will be checked for the presence of the same sign   and follow-on space, and if detected it becomes a new line by itself; otherwise it is considered the continuation of the previous line.
-When being typeset, the output is so that all lines are left flushed and with none-zero left padding for the entire block.
+All lines with the similar pattern will be considered to start a new line, and others are the continuation of the previous line.
+The output is so that all lines are left aligned with a visible left margin.

     < Hello!
     < Good morning!